mlafeldt/cb2util/README.md

 ALL TRADEMARKS ARE PROPERTY OF THEIR RESPECTIVE OWNERS.

 * cb2util is licensed under the terms of the MIT License.
 See [LICENSE] file.
+* The code in `arcfour.c` is licensed under the terms of the FreeBSD license, which is believed to be compatible with the MIT license.
 * [Sharness] and all tests are licensed under the terms of the GNU General Public License version 2 or higher.
 See file [COPYING] for full license text.